 affection for "dusky maidens" (a favourite expression), he was

 considered as "an honorary Mexican".
-His tequila-infused evenings were
+His tequila-infused evenings

 legendary, so much so that Julia Zapata, his producer for Thursday